 That money isn’t there for an emergency but building a pot to pay off our debts.

-Currently, our focus has been to clear debts as quick as possible, I want to free up as much money as we can so we can clear debts as quick as we can.
-It’s not been easy and I don’t expect it to be easy for a few a while but the long term picture is the goal.
+Currently, our focus has been to clear debts as quickly as possible, I want to free up as much money as we can so we can clear debts as quickly as we can.
+It’s not been easy and I don’t expect it to be easy for a few a while but the long-term picture is the goal.

 If like us though, you don’t have an emergency plan but want to start on on a tight budget, where do you start?

 Here are ways to start building yourself an emergency fund if you are on a tight budget.

 - Look at your budget and see if you can afford to put anything away.
 Even if it’s only £5 or £10 a month it’s a start and it’s more than you have done in the previous months.

 - Have a clear-out – not only good for the pot but good for the mind too!
 We regularly have a clear out of the bits in the house we no longer need.
 Simply pop them onto eBay or places like Facebook selling pages and put any money earned into the pot.

 - Cut outgoings and save the difference – Have a look at your budget and see if there are any areas you can cut back on.
 For example, if you’re able to switch gas & electric suppliers and save a few pounds a month, move this saving straight into the emergency pot.

 These are just a few suggestions on saving money whilst on a tight budget, do you have any other great suggestions?